How the Post-Redirect-Get pattern hides billions of junk filter URLs from Googlebot.

 User experience Standard browser routing Zero-reload dynamic refresh Standard routing with bookmarkable, shareable URLs

-No single method wins on every row.
-Robots.txt is the fastest thing to ship and the right tool when you have nothing else and need bleeding stopped today.
-AJAX is the smoothest experience when it is built to keep state out of the URL.
-Post-Redirect-Get is the one that gives you protocol-level certainty about what a crawler can and cannot reach, at the cost of more engineering up front.
+No method wins every row.
+Robots.txt is the fastest thing to ship and the right tool when you need waste stopped today and have nothing else in place.
+AJAX gives the smoothest experience as long as it is built to keep state out of the URL.
+Post-Redirect-Get is the one that buys protocol-level certainty about what a crawler can and cannot reach, at the cost of more engineering up front, and on a catalog where filter URLs already outnumber products it is the trade we make almost every time.

 // want_this_for_your_brand